auguth/pocs/testing-report.md

 ## Ink-Contracts

 For each chain extension and its function id, corresponding Ink! contracts are provided.

-The `flipper` and `simple_caller` contracts are extras, with `flipper` serving as a dummy contract.
+> The `flipper` and `simple_caller` contracts are extras, with `flipper` serving as a dummy contract.

 ### Custom Chain Extension (ID 1200)

   Added five key functions for validator and delegation management which are also given as each seperate contracts:

-  - `delegate_of`: Retrieves the delegate of a given account (Func ID: 1000)
+  - [`delegate_to`](https://github.com/auguth/pocs/blob/w3f_milestone_3/ink-contracts/delegate_to/lib.rs): Retrieves the delegate of a given account (Func ID: 1000)

-  - `delegate_at`: Returns the block number when the delegation was last updated (Func ID: 1001)
+  - [`delegate_at`](https://github.com/auguth/pocs/blob/w3f_milestone_3/ink-contracts/delegate_at/lib.rs): Returns the block number when the delegation was last updated (Func ID: 1001)

-  - `stake_score`: Retrieves the stake score of a given contract (Func ID: 1002)
+  - [`stake_score`](https://github.com/auguth/pocs/blob/w3f_milestone_3/ink-contracts/stake_score/lib.rs): Retrieves the stake score of a given contract (Func ID: 1002)

-  - `reputation`: Fetches the reputation score (Func ID: 1003)
+  - [`reputation`](https://github.com/auguth/pocs/blob/w3f_milestone_3/ink-contracts/reputation/lib.rs): Fetches the reputation score (Func ID: 1003)

-  - `owner`: Returns the owner of a given contract (Func ID: 1004)
+  - [`owner`](https://github.com/auguth/pocs/blob/w3f_milestone_3/ink-contracts/owner/lib.rs): Returns the owner of a given contract (Func ID: 1004)

 ### Custom Chain Extension (ID 1300)

   Added functions for advanced delegation and validator updates:

+  > Both functions are integrated into a single contract, as a contract is required to deploy/instantiate a contract to become its owner to call the below chain extension functions.

-  - `update_delegate`: Updates the delegate for a given account and ensures synchronization with stake data (Func ID: 1005)
+  - [`update_delegate`](https://github.com/auguth/pocs/blob/w3f_milestone_3/ink-contracts/update_delegate/lib.rs): Updates the delegate for a given contract account and ensures synchronization with stake data (Func ID: 1005)
-  - `update_owner`:
+  - [`update_owner`](https://github.com/auguth/pocs/blob/w3f_milestone_3/ink-contracts/update_delegate/lib.rs): Updates the owner for a given contract account and ensures synchronization with stake data (Func ID: 1006)

-### Delegate Registry Contract `delegate_registry`
+### Delegate Registry Contract (Validator Reward Contract)

-  - Implements a reward distribution mechanism by tracking stake scores and delegation.
+[`delegate_registry`](https://github.com/auguth/pocs/blob/w3f_milestone_3/ink-contracts/delegate_registry/lib.rs): Implements a reward distribution mechanism by tracking stake scores and delegation using PoCS chain extensions.
+The contract supports contract registration, reward claiming, and cancellation.
-  - Validates contract ownership using the `owner_check` method.
-  - Ensures delegation consistency with the `delegate_check` method.
-  - Supports contract registration, reward claiming, and cancellation.
-  - Uses `CustomEnvironment` to integrate with the chain extension.

-  **Key Methods**:
+  **Callable Functions**:
-  - `register`: Registers a contract and updates the stake pool.
+  - `fn register()`: Registers a contract and updates the stake pool.
-  - `claim`: Claims rewards based on updated stake scores.
+  - `fn claim()`: Claims rewards based on updated stake scores.
-  - `cancel`: Removes a contract from the registry after claiming.
+  - `fn cancel()`: Removes a contract from the registry along with claiming existing reward.

 ### Automated End-to-End (E2E) Testing

-  - The E2E testing is automated using the `e2e_test.sh` script.
+  - The E2E testing is automated using the [`e2e_test.sh`](https://github.com/auguth/pocs/blob/w3f_milestone_3/ink-contracts/e2e_test.sh) script.
   - This script spins up the PoCS node and manages test cases for all Ink! contracts and chain extensions in the project as a combined test.
   - It ensures comprehensive validation across the contract lifecycle, including deployment, delegation updates, and ownership transfers.